nicoboss/nsz/README.md

   -K, --keep-delta      Keep all useless delta fragments (NDV0) during
-                        compression so the NSP (PFS0) can be recreated bit- identical during decompression -p, --parseCnmt       Extract TitleId/Version from Cnmt if this information cannot be obtained from the filename.
+                        compression so the NSP (PFS0) can be recreated bit- identical during decompression -R, --remove-padding  Remove the padding between the PFS0 header and the first file so the NSP matches the nxdumptool/no-intro standard
+  -p, --parseCnmt       Extract TitleId/Version from Cnmt if this information
+                        cannot be obtained from the filename.
 Required for skipping/overwriting existing files and --rm-old-